jpritikin/coach/content/docs/me/meditation/_index.md

 This is just a sample schedule.
 Customize as per your preference.

 ## References

+[^lenz]: Among others, I was a student of [https://fredericklenz.com/](https://fredericklenz.com/) for a few years.
+For a retrospective, check out the associated [Smoke Screen Podcast](https://www.neonhum.com/show-pages/i-am-rama.html).

 [^rutten]: One option is the [O2 trainer](https://o2lungtrainer.com).